benryves/XboxControllerAnalyser/README.md

 [Zadig](https://zadig.akeo.ie/) is recommended to install an appropriate driver for the controller.

 Devices that act like conventional Xbox game controllers (e.g. game pads, steering wheels, arcade sticks, light guns) can be queried in a "live preview".
 This shows the current state of the available buttons and axes.
+This polls the controller via the control endpoint.

+There is also an Input Recorder that logs data directly from an input interrupt endpoint.
+This allows devices that don't report a standard XID descriptor to be inspected.

 The [Xbox Input Devices section of the xboxdevwiki](https://xboxdevwiki.net/Xbox_Input_Devices) provides more useful information about Xbox controllers.